 We know that no amount of compensation can make up for the death of a loved one caused by the negligent action or inaction of another person.
 However, compensation can help you secure your future, more so if the deceased was the major earner in your family.
 Bringing the guilty to justice and ensuring that they do not repeat the offense again can also bring closure.

 Our outstanding track record in winning compensation for wrongful deaths has made us one of the best firms in area for wrongful death cases.
 If you believe that your loved one fell victim to a wrongful death, there is a good chance that you may receive compensation.
 We can help you recover this compensation.

 Please give us a call at (949) 234-6034 and ask for your free consultation with a wrongful death attorney at Silverthorne Attorneys.
-We work on a contingency basis.
-This means we will not charge you anything unless we win your case.
+We work on a contingency basis, which means we will not charge you anything unless we win your case.

 We know all too well how the insurance companies work.
 They will do everything in their power to make sure that you do not receive what you are due.
 Even during this time.
 Insurance adjusters will try to lowball your settlement.
 Or even worse, deny your claim altogether.
 That is why we are here.
-A wrongful death attorney in our office is here to help you and your family in your time of need.
+Silverthorne Attorneys are wrongful death lawyers serving Orange County from our offices in Ladera Ranch, Huntington Beach and Anaheim.
+We’re here to help you and your family in your time of need.